Terrazzo Flooring-Enhance Your Interiors with Environment Friendly Floors

-- Either poured in situ or using precast tiles.
+- Floors can be either poured in situ or use precast tiles.

 Pros of Terrazzo Flooring

 - Beautiful and aesthetic: various materials and mixes adds interest